schollz/18000/README.md

 Edit the drones as you see fit, using SuperCollider.

+Then render them in SuperCollider by opening and running `render.scd`.

-Then to render the album install `docker` and build the image:
+To render in the cloud, install `docker` and build the image:

 ```
 git clone https://github.com/schollz/supercollider-radio